MrFarland/DM-Operations-Center/Module/10-abilities.md

 Use passive checks to:
 - Determine a character's baseline ability.
-- Satisfy common, repetitive tasks w/o a roll.
+- Perform common tasks without a roll.
-- perform a check without alerting the player.
+- Make a check without alerting the player.
 {.square}

 [Advantage & Disadvantage](advantage-disadvantage)